-BACKGROUND Oral herpes, or cold sores, are common among both children and adults They are usually acquired at a young age and recur throughout one's life.
+BACKGROUND Oral herpes, or cold sores, are common among both children and adults.

+They are usually acquired at a young age and recur throughout one's life.
 Infections of the eyes, fingers and central nervous system may also occur with the herpes simplex virus.
-REPORTABLE Not reportable.

 INFECTIOUS AGENT(S) Herpes simplex virus type 1 (HSV-1).

 MODE OF TRANSMISSION Direct person-to-person contact with infected saliva or sores.
-OCCURRENCE Worldwide; any age group.

 SYMPTOMS Blisters on the lips or face that contain fluid.
 Crusting and healing occur within several days after initial infection.
-INCUBATION PERIOD 2 to 12 days.

 CONTAGIOUS PERIOD Unknown; but may be from 5 to 7 days to months after exposure.

 EXCLUSION Only necessary for children with active lesions who have no control over oral secretions.